 The process of dyeing yarn is one with great potential for waste.
 This was a concern for me when I first embarked on my journey as a hand-dyer and remains a concern now; always in the forefront of my mind when I begin a dyeing session.

 Finding ways to conserve water is easy.
 It's pretty amazing how many times you can use a bath of water for pre-soaking yarn or how much water you can collect from skeins of wet yarn hanging out to drip-dry.
-And when a dye bath is fully exhausted, the water can be reused for another dye bath of the same colorway.
+And when a dye bath is fully exhausted, the water can be reused for another dye bath.
 Simple.

 The tricky part is figuring out how to make use of the clumps of dye powder left behind on speckling utensils; built up and sticky from the steam of the dye bath.